How to book Greek ferry tickets – Travel tips & info

 Book your Greek ferry tickets and pay

 Finally, the last step is obviously to pay for your ferry tickets.
 The process is easy, and you can pay by Debit or Credit card or via PayPal.
-Fill in your card or PayPal details, pay for your tickets, and receive a confirmation e-mail with all the info.
+Enter your card or PayPal details, pay for your tickets, and receive a confirmation email with all the details.

-If you have e-tickets, you’ll get a direct link to download the files; save them on your smartphone (or print them) and go straight to the gate on the day of departure.
+If you have e-tickets, you’ll receive a direct link to download the files.
+Save them on your smartphone (or print them) and proceed directly to the gate on the day of departure.

 On the other hand, if you see a reservation number without an e-ticket link, you’ll have to go to the designated kiosk on the day of departure and pick up your ticket.